acpennington/GoatController/docs/cardnotes.md

 -  Cyber Jar: Will require some sort of script to make this work. (see ticket #247)
 -  Morphing Jar #2: needs some sort of script. (see ticket #248)
--  Vampire Lord: requires opponent to have ability to generically look in deck (see ticket #254)
 -  Parasite Paracide: requires complex scripting.
 -  Manju of the Ten Thousand Hands: need to be able to search for EITHER a Ritual Spell or a Ritual Monster (see ticket #253)
 -  Dark Scorpion Chick the Yellow: requires some sort of bottom of deck script